-Fasten the sensors in such a way that they cannot fall out of the holder.
+Fasten the sensor in such a way that it cannot fall out of the holder.
+If necessary, provide the sensor with a support from below.

-Direct the exit angle of the source container to the MINITRAC 31.
+Direct the exit angle of the source container to the FIBERTRAC 32.

 Mount the source container as close as possible to the vessel.
 If there are gaps, secure the area with a safety fence and protective grating so that no one can reach into the dangerous area.